dbt-labs/corp/dbt_style_guide.md

   ) }} as total_final_cost
   ```

+- Our convention is to use all lowercase unless a specific scenario needs us to
+  do otherwise.
+This means that keywords, field names, function names, and file names
-- Field names and function names should all be lowercase
+  should all be lowercased.

 - The `as` keyword should be used when aliasing a field or table